remore/burn/README.md

 ![Hello-world pic](http://k.swd.cc/burn/resource/screenshot/hello-world.png)

 Here is another example.
-With the Fuel DSL, you can even compose background music in seconds.
+With the Fuel DSL, you can even compose background music in seconds!

 ```ruby
 scene do